bitlayer-org/bitlayer-aa-sdk/packages/aa-react/README.md

 ## Examples

-For a more comprehensive understanding of how to use the SDK, There are some complete examples in the `examples` directory:
+For a more comprehensive understanding of how to use the SDK, There are some examples in the `examples` directory:

 1. Using the SDK with [wagmi](https://wagmi.sh/) [🔗](../../examples/with-wagmi)
 2. Using the SDK with [Privy](https://www.privy.io/) [🔗](../../examples/with-privy)